aster-hu/blog/_drafts/2020-06-04-link github to atom.md

 #### Project in Local

 It's super easy.
 Simply go to menu `File` - `Add Project Folder` and choose the parent folder which contains `.git`.
-Atom will recognize it.
+Click `Github` on the right corner, it will ask for authentication token just as above.
+Once it's verified, Atom will recognize it.

-## How to Upload
+## How to Push Request from Local to Github

+`Push Request` is a term to describe the changes will be uploaded from local to Github.

-Now the Git/Github panel will look like below.
+After setup, the Git/Github panel will look like below.
 Any changes we made, the file we changed will change color in tree-view sidebar, and it will also show under `Unstaged Changes` on the right.

 ![](https://i.imgur.com/g7Mt3zJ.png)